WHAT ARE INTERLOCKING GARAGE TILES? WHAT ARE THEY MADE OF? HOW ARE THEY MADE?

 As far as perforated tiles, lets just say itís not a good idea unless youíre a commercial car wash.
 Again the idea is to prevent as much fluids and debris from getting under your tile floor as possible not to encourage it.

 SO HOW ARE GARAGE TILES MADE?

-It's a pretty simple process to make a tile.
-In simple terms you take a material, in this case either polypropylene or PVC and you heat it till it melts and inject it under high pressure into a mold via an injection molding machine similar to this one.
 As far as polypropylene tiles are concerned that's pretty much it.
 PVC tiles are a lot more complicated, at least making ours is.
 It takes the perfect amount of plastisizers and additives to get the PVC flexible but still have a hard enough finish to be durable.
-That's the problem with polypropylene tiles, they're just to brittle and then you have the opposite with some PVC tiles such as Flex tiles that are so soft you can indent them with your fingernail and roll them up like a sushi roll.
+That's the problem with polypropylene tiles, they're just too brittle and then you have the opposite with some PVC tiles such as Flex tiles that are so soft you can indent them with your fingernail and roll them up like a sushi roll.

 Solid PVC Garage Interlocking Tiles